 Malta has a well-educated, experienced and multilingual workforce.
 Maltese people are very friendly and welcoming, and they offer a very high level of service.
 They are also largely highly trained and so there is often no need to train your employees in any particular skillset before they start working for you.
 In general the Maltese are known for having a strong work ethic that makes them reliable employees who work well independently.
 You can expect them to be honest, trustworthy and hardworking - always making sure that the job is done right first time around!

-Documents you’ll need to open a bank account in Malta
+Documents you’ll need to open a business account in Malta

-The first thing to know is that, while you can start the process online, in order to open a business bank account in Malta, you’ll need to physically be in the bank in question at some point to complete the process.
+The first thing to know is that, while you can start the process online, in order to open a business account in Malta, you’ll need to physically be in a branch in question at some point to complete the process.

-If you want to open a bank account in Malta, you will need to prepare some documents.
-Here is a list of the documents and information you’ll need to have ready for the bank you choose – this is a standard list of requirements across all brick and mortar banks in Malta:
+If you want to open a business account in Malta, you will need to prepare some documents.
+Here is a list of the documents and information you’ll need to have ready for the financial services provider you choose – this is a standard list of requirements across all brick and mortar banks in Malta: